 - Blindsight.
 People with damage to their visual cortex are often able to respond to visual stimuli that they do not consciously see. - Bystander effect.
 The more people who are present at an emergency situation, the less likely it is that any one of them will help. - Fundamental attribution error.
-People tend to explain others' behavior in terms of their personal characteristics as opposed to the situation they are in. - McGurk effect.
+People tend to explain others' behaviour in terms of their personal characteristics as opposed to the situation they are in. - McGurk effect.
 When audio of a basic speech sound is combined with video of a person making mouth movements for a different speech sound, people often perceive a sound that is intermediate between the two.
+See a demonstration here: The McGurk Effect

-For a demonstration, see http://www.faculty.ucr.edu/~rosenblu/VSMcGurk.html. - Own-race effect.
+- Other-race effect.
 People recognize faces of people of their own race more accurately than faces of people of other races. - Placebo effect.
-Placebos (fake psychological or medical treatments) often lead to improvements in people's symptoms and functioning.

-- Mere exposure effect.
+Placebos (fake psychological or medical treatments) often lead to improvements in people's symptoms and functioning. - Mere exposure effect.
 The more often people have been exposed to a stimulus, the more they like it-even when the stimulus is presented subliminally. - Serial position effect.
 Stimuli presented near the beginning and end of a list are remembered better than stimuli presented in the middle.
-For a demonstration, see http://cat.xula.edu/thinker/memory/working/serial. - Spontaneous recovery.
+See a demonstration here: Serial Position Effect - Spontaneous recovery.
 A conditioned response that has been extinguished often returns with no further training after the passage of time.